domainaware/parsedmarc/docs/source/mailing-lists.md

 accidentally reply to the entire list, when they only intended to reply to the original sender.
 :::

-### LISTSERV

-[LISTSERV 16.0-2017a] and higher will rewrite the From header for domains that enforce with a DMARC quarantine or reject policy.

-Some additional steps are needed for Linux hosts.

 [joe nelson]: https://begriffs.com/posts/2018-09-18-dmarc-mailing-list.html
 [listserv 16.0-2017a]: https://www.lsoft.com/news/dmarc-issue1-2018.asp